 This page provides installation instructions for Strasheela, a constraint-based computer aided composition environment.
 To install Strasheela on either Linux, Windows, or MacOS X conduct the following installation steps.

-On Linux it is is probably already there.
+On Linux Emacs is probably already there.

 The Emacs pre-installed by MacOS X is less suitable, due to its missing graphical interface.
 A highly recommended alternative is Aquamacs.
 Alternatively, there are also the Carbon Emacs Package and Emacs on Aqua.
 Note: Emacs on Aqua is only suitable for pre-10.4 Macs (based on Emacs version 20.7 instead of 21.* or 22.*).